Food safety in China: State Food and Drug Administration

-To guide the reform of medical institutions; to formulate criteria for medical practitioners, medical quality and service delivery, and to supervise their enforcement.

-To regulate by law blood collection at blood or plasma centers and the quality of blood for clinical transfusion.

-To draft key national development programs on medical science, technology and education; to organize key national medical and health researches; to guide the dissemination and application of medical achievements.
-To administer the affiliated institutions.

-To supervise communicable disease prevention and treatment, food health, occupational, environmental, radiological, and school health.
-To formulate food and cosmetics quality control protocols and be responsible for their accreditation.

-To formulate national development programs on health professionals and professional ethics protocols for health personnel; to draft and implement staffing standards for health institutions and accreditation criteria for health personnel.

-To organize and guide multi-lateral and bilateral governmental and non-governmental health and medical cooperation and exchanges and medical aid to other countries, to participate in major health events initiated by international organizations.
-To coordinate medical and health exchanges and collaborations between China and the World Health Organization and other international organizations.

-To implement the policy of developing both western medicine and traditional Chinese medicine.

-To do the routine work of the National Patriotic Health Campaign Committee.

-To coordinate and dispatch technical health capacity nationwide, to assist local governments and relevant agencies in emergency response to major epidemics and diseases and in epidemic and disease prevention and control.

-To undertake other work as designated by the State Council.

 Ministry of Agriculture

 The Ministry of Agriculture handles farm-level food safety regulations and policies.
 One of its most important duties is to regulate and enforce the use of chemicals, pollutants, and pesticides on farms.
 The Institute for the Control of Agrochemicals (CAMA) is responsible for pesticide testing, research, and use regulations, and operates under the Ministry of Agriculture.
 The Ministry of Agriculture is also responsible for animal health, and has handled the bird flu (avian influenza) outbreaks and the mad cow disease prevention measures.
 The Ministry of Agriculture works with local governments, operates disease research laboratories, and administers vaccinations and emergency response measures.

 Ministry of Commerce

 The Ministry of Commerce handles the regulations governing food trade, foreign investments, food distribution, and domestic and international market activities.

-The General Administration of Quality Supervision, Inspection, and Quarantine
+General Administration of Quality Supervision, Inspection, and Quarantine

 The General Administration of Quality Supervision, Inspection, and Quarantine (GAQSIQ) oversees food imports and exports and quarantines at the national and local levels.
 It functions as a law enforcement agency.
 There are 19 departments under the GAQSIQ, and the ones that handle food safety issue are the Department of Supervision on Animal and Plant Quarantine, the Bureau of Import and Export Food Safety, and the Department of Supervision of Food Production.
 The GAQSIQ manages and supervises the QS mark, which is meant to reassure product safety.
 The GAQSIQ was made a Ministry in 2001.